sabujdev/product-analysis-website/README.md

+##Customer review Website

 ## [Private Repo Link](https://github.com/programming-hero-web-course-4/product-analysis-website-SabujMahonto)[https://github.com/programming-hero-web-course-4/product-analysis-website-SabujMahonto]

-Click here to vidited my Live website: [https://enchanting-tapioca-829c52.netlify.app/]
+Click here to visited my Live website: [https://enchanting-tapioca-829c52.netlify.app/]

+## Project Description

+---

+Provide instructions on how to create this project.

+> Maybe you want to write a quote in this part.
+> Should it encompass several lines?
+> This is how you do it.

 # Getting Started with Create React App